CivicActions/guidebook/docs/020-about-us/culture.md

 ### How does Transparency Work at CivicActions?

-We believe radical transparency is the company, board, and management team's responsibility to be open and transparent with employees, clients, and one another.
-We believe everyone in the company is responsible for being direct and transparent when they have a challenge with someone.
-We believe that whenever possible, work should be carried out in public slack channels, problems should be shared with product owners, and issues should be talked out openly and honestly.
-This does not mean that you cannot ever speak privately to other people.
-This simply means that CivicActions feels that as a team, it is our responsibility to be as transparent as possible about the work we do, and how we do it.
+Transparency is the company, board, and management team's responsibility.
+We aim to be open and transparent with employees, clients, and one another.
+Whether it's a challenge or an issue, we encourage discussions to occur in the open.
+This does not mean that you cannot ever speak in private.
+This means that we have a responsibility to be as transparent as possible about the work we do and how we do it.

 ## Inclusion